hololinked-dev/docs/docs/design/zmq.md

 - add scheduling control for the interaction affordances
 - decouple protocol handlers (a.k.a controllers) from the actual execution of the interaction affordances
-- unify execution control across multiple protocols
+- unify execution across multiple protocols
-- maintain standardized behaviour irrespective of the protocol, for example, pushing an event must cause both the HTTP and MQTT clients to receive the same event
+- maintain standardized behaviour irrespective of the protocol, for example, pushing an event must cause both a HTTP and a MQTT client to receive the same event

 Three types of scheduling are supported: